$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection

+The agent's behaviour is governed by its $\aleph$-policy (Algorithm \ref{alg:aleph_policy}).
+This takes as its input the output of the $\aleph$-mechanism and the beliefs about the opponent's type and generates an action.
 If the opponent's behaviour passes the $\aleph$-mechanism for at least one type, the agent uses its DoM$(k)$ policy, in this work a SoftMax policy.
-Here we use the IPOMCP algorithm for the Q-value computation \cite{hula_monte_2015}, but any planning algorithm is applicable.
+Here we use the IPOMCP algorithm for the Q-value computation \citep{hula_monte_2015}, but any planning algorithm is applicable.
 In the case that the opponent's behaviour triggers the $\aleph$-mechanism, the victim's optimal policy switches to an out-of-belief (OOB) policy.
-While lacking the capacity to simulate the external opponent, the $\aleph$-policy utilizes the property highlighted above: the victim knows that the deceiver is of an unknown DoM level.
+While lacking the capacity to simulate the external opponent, the $\aleph$-policy utilises the property highlighted above: the victim knows that the deceiver is of an unknown DoM level.
 If the deceiver's DoM level is higher than the victim's, it means that the deceiver can fully simulate the victim's behaviour.
-Hence, if the OOB policy derails the opponent's utility maximization plans, the opponent will avoid it.
+Hence, if the OOB policy derails the opponent's utility maximisation plans, the opponent will avoid it.
+Building on our axiomatic framework, we define an effective OOB policy as one that neutralizes the deceiving agent's utility gain (Axiom 1), thereby disincentivizing it from engaging in deceptive behaviour.
 The best response inevitably depends on the nature of the task.
 We illustrate generic OOB policies for two different payout structures: zero-sum and mixed-motive.
 In zero-sum games, the Minimax algorithm \citep{shannon1993programming} computes the best response in the presence of an unknown opponent.
 This principle assumes that the unknown opponent will try to act in the most harmful manner, and the agent should be defensive to avoid exploitation.